6 Things to Consider Before Buying A Fuel Efficient Car

 Your insurance policy

 Many insurance providers are happy to reward eco-friendly driving with a discount on car insurance.
-Find out the eligibility of the vehicle you have in mind by contacting your agent.
+Find out the eligibility of the vehicle you have in mind by contacting your licensed insurance advisor.

 Desjardins strives to offer members and clients products and services that incite them to adopt eco-responsible behaviours and reward them when they do so.
 Desjardins already offers a diversified range of green products and services, which it is committed to increase.